 Lenin Peak Wrap-up

 I hope this post has helped you plan your Lenin Peak climb!
-It’s a challenging mountain, but even if you don’t summit the views are magnificent.
+It’s a challenging mountain, but even if you don’t make it to the summit the views are magnificent.
 Feel free to ask me if you’ve got any further questions about the climb!

 Good luck and stay safe!